dakkar/sharkey-stuff/sharkey-features.rst

 * users can disable indexing of their notes (the setting is federated)
 * "likes" and "reactions" federate correctly to Mastodon / Pleroma / Akkoma (Misskey sends them all as reactions)
+* different error icons
+* users can disable the "disconnected" warning (connection is usually re-established automatically, so the warning is rarely useful)
+* users can set a default emoji for their likes/reactions
+* when the instance is using meilisearch to index notes, Sharkey will use it in more cases (e.g. when limiting results to notes containing images)

 Ones of interest to admins
 """"""""""""""""""""""""""